 Daniel Sternthal, Class of 2001

-Daniel Sternthal, a shareholder in Baker Donelson's Houston office, has been ranked as a leading practitioner in the recently released 2017 edition of Chambers USA in the "Up and Coming" category in the area of health care in Texas.
+Daniel Sternthal, a shareholder in the Baker Donelson's Houston office, will be ranked in the 2018 edition of Chambers USA as a leading practitioner in the area of healthcare.

 Greensboro attorney S. Camille Payton of Ward Black Law was recently inducted as a Fellow of the College of Workers’ Compensation Lawyers.
 This national organization honors those attorneys who have distinguished themselves in the field of workers’ compensation.
 Nominees are selected based on the outstanding traits they have exemplified in their practice of twenty years or more.Read More